safwanshaikh053/Web-Page-Technologies/README.md

 ## 🤝 Contribute & Learn Together
 If you find this helpful, feel free to ⭐ **Star** the repo and share it with your network!
-Suggestions, improvements, and pull requests are always welcome.
+Suggestions and improvements are always welcome.

 ---